UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ## Example of a PythonScriptArtifact
 So far we have implemented all methods as bash scripts.
 But Python scripts are supported as well.
-The following example script installs `deployment artifacts` and requirements of the `Node Type` QHAna-PluginRunner version latest-w2.
+The following example script installs `Deployment Artifacts` and requirements of the `Node Type` QHAna-PluginRunner version latest-w2.

 ```python
 # !/usr/bin/env python